Praqma/study-succotash/README.md

 First link: https://learn.chef.io/local-development/windows/get-set-up/get-set-up-vagrant/

+## Chef DK

+We made a Chef DK in a container, so it is easy to use the Chef DK without installing local tools.

+See how to build and use it here (there is yet no official images from us): [docker/praqma-docker-chefdk/README.md](/docker/praqma-docker-chefdk/README.md)

 ## Collaboration

 We will work from issue so all of us can follow and contribute, so for example please ping your colleague if you already know how the issue he/she describe or have valuable inputs.